• Skip to primary navigation

 These No Bake Nutty Granola Bars are the perfect treat for when that afternoon slump hits!
 Made with shredded coconut, nuts, and almond butter, they’re loaded with protein and tasty flavor.
 Oh, and did we mention there is no baking required?
 Try ’em out!

-Yield 8 bars 1x
+Servings: 8 bars

 Ingredients

-• 2 cups mixed nuts of choice, finely chopped (I used almonds, pecans, walnuts)
+• 2 cups mixed nuts of choice finely chopped (I used almonds, pecans, walnuts)

 • 1/2 cup shredded coconut